banboo-data/RBingAds/README.md

 ### Acknowledgement

 I would like to express my deep gratitude to [Deepesh Goel](https://github.com/deepeshgoeliitk).
-His previous work on the bind ads api and related xml parsing was the key to develop this package.
+His previous work on the Bing Ads API and related xml parsing was the key to develop this package.